Flopag/Notes/MASTER 1/OS/Readme.md

 - [Q4](Questions/Q4.md) You type emacs at the terminal prompt.
 What happens when you hit the return key?
 - [Q5](Questions/Q5.md) Describe mechanisms for inter-process communications(IPC).
 - [Q6](Questions/Q6.md) Discuss the principles of multi-threading.
+- Q7 Describe how dynamic memory allocation is supported in the kernel.
+- Q8 Can a program whose logical address space id 4GB run on a 2GB-RAM machine?
+If yes, how?
+- Q9 Would you expect some performance difference between mergesort and heapsort, while both have O(n log n) complexity?
+Why?

 ## Summary of the course